Authentication for E-Signature Transactions: Forrester Recommends Flexibility

 Biometrics such as thumbprint and facial recognition are a new option for authenticating signers.
 While it’s still early days for biometrics, Forrester expects this to change rapidly, predicting that "… over the next three years, authentication will migrate to biometric alternatives that have an easier customer experience and leverage advancing analytics."

-According to the analyst, “Smartphone signatures, voice, fingerprint, retina, and facial recognition will become more important. eSignLive by VASCO, for example, is integrated with VASCO’s DIGIPASS for Apps offering, a mobile software development kit that offers biometric capabilities such as facial and fingerprint authentication.”
+According to the analyst, "Smartphone signatures, voice, fingerprint, retina, and facial recognition will become more important.
+OneSpan Sign, for example, is integrated with OneSpan’s Mobile Security Suite offering, a mobile software development kit that offers biometric capabilities such as facial and fingerprint authentication."

 This integration brings together biometrics, fraud analytics and mobile e-signature technologies to deliver secure and convenient mobile experiences.
 It leverages e-signatures to capture intent in a legally binding way, using something as simple as a "selfie" to validate the customer’s identity before the signing process is complete.

-Demo of the eSignLive Smile & Sign facial biometrics capability
+Watch a demo of the OneSpan Sign Smile & Sign facial biometrics capability